bryanm92s/APP_REACT_EXPO_AND_FLASK/README.md

 # Interface Web

-To run the application front-end, clone this repository and run: python app.py in the APP_REACT_EXPO_AND_FLASK\FLASK\ directory.
+To run the application front-end, clone this repository and run: python app.py in the APP_REACT_EXPO_AND_FLASK\FLASK\ directory and you should enter the link http://127.0.0.1:8081/

 # Videos